Speaker Resistance Calculator-Series/Parallel

 2. Parallel Wiring

-Parallel wiring decreases total resistance, allowing the amplifier to deliver more power.
+Parallel wiring decreases total resistance which allows the amplifier to deliver more power.

 3. Series-Parallel Wiring

-A combination of series and parallel connections, commonly used for larger setups.
+The combination of series and parallel wirings is commonly used for larger setups.
+It provides more flexibility and helps to control the output resistance.

 Example: